Associate Director & Editor-in-Chief

-Series: The Charles Hamilton Houston Institute Series on Race and Justice; Citizenship and Migration in the Americas; Culture, Labor, History; Early American Places; Families, Law, and Society; Warfare and Culture
+Series: The Charles Hamilton Houston Institute Series on Race and Justice; Citizenship and Migration in the Americas; Culture, Labor, History; Early American Places; Families, Law, and Society; Warfare and Culture; Black Power Series

-Alicia Nadkarni acquires in the humanities with a focus on media studies and cultural communication.
+Media Studies, Cultural Communication, New Yorklisha.email@example.comRead moreLisha Nadkarni acquires in the humanities with a focus on media studies, cultural communication, and New York and the region.
 Prior to joining NYU Press, she worked in both acquisitions and production at Rutgers University Press.
-She did her undergraduate work at Rutgers University and received a Masters of Arts from Columbia University in English and comparative literature.
+She did her undergraduate work at Rutgers University and received a Masters of Arts from Columbia University.